obiwancenobi/hogwarts/README.md

 - Ensure cross-platform compatibility

 ## 📄 License

-This project is licensed under the [LICENSE NAME] License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🔮 Future Enhancements